joseareia/underwater-image-enhancement/README.md

 ---

-This repository stores the work made to explores image enhancement methods for underwater imagery.
+This repository contains the work conducted to explore and develop image enhancement methods specifically for underwater imagery.

 ## Repository Structure
 ```